The Truth of Prometheus (The Play)

 DEMOTIMOS.

-Thou art a foolish man that envisioneth himself a poet and a philosopher.
+Thou art a foolish man that envisioneth himself a poet and philosopher.
 If thou art to murder me, then be done with the deed now.
 Art thou not brave enough?

 PROMETHEUS.